-The NFC field ON direct commands are used to perform RF Collision Avoidance.
+The NFC field ON direct commands are used to perform RF collision avoidance.
 The external field detector must be enabled for these commands to work correctly.

-Note: It is recommended that bits $en_fd_c<1:0>$ of the operation control register are set to 01b in Reader mode.
-In the NFCIP-1 active communication (AP2P), the bits en_fd must be set to 11b to enable an external field detector automatically.
-So that the external field detector automatically exchanges its threshold between collision avoidance and peer detection level, as needed, during operation.
+Note: It is recommended to set to 01 bits en_fd_c<1:0> of Operation control register in Reader mode.
+In NFCIP-1 active communication (AP2P), bits en_fd must be set to 11b to automatically enable external field detector, so that the external field detector automatically exchanges its threshold between collision avoidance and peer detection level, as needed, during operation.
 Collision avoidance and peer detection levels must be tuned (in accordance with environmental temperature) to ensure good working conditions.
-In AP2P mode, a minimum collision avoidance and peer detection activation threshold of 205 mV{PP} is recommended for bits rfe_t<3:0> and trg_l<3:0> of the external field detector activation threshold register.
+A minimum collision avoidance and peer detection activation threshold of 205 mV{PP} for bits rfe_t<3:0> and trg_l<3:0> of External field detector activation threshold register is recommended in AP2P mode.

-To determine whether an external field is present the ST25R3916B and ST25R3917B compares the RF voltage level on the RFI1 pin with the collision avoidance threshold defined in the External field detector activation threshold register.
+To determine whether an external field is present the ST25R3916/7 compares the RF voltage level on the RFI1 pin with the collision avoidance threshold defined in the External field detector activation threshold register.

-If no external field is detected, then the ST25R3916B and ST25R3917B transmitter is switched on automatically (bit tx_en in the Operation control register is set) and an I_apon IRQ is signaled.
+If no external field is detected, then the ST25R3916/7 transmitter is switched on automatically (bit tx_en in the Operation control register is set) and an I_apon IRQ is signaled.
 After the RF guard time defined in the NFC field on guard timer register has passed an I_cat IRQ is signaled.
 At this point the controller can initiate a data transmission using a transmit command.

-If an external field is detected a I_cac IRQ is signaled, and the ST25R3916B and ST25R3917B transmitter stays off.
+If an external field is detected a I_cac IRQ is signaled, and the ST25R3916/7 transmitter stays off.

 The direct command NFC initial field ON performs an Initial collision avoidance according to NFCIP-1 standard, and the direct command NFC response field ON performs a Response collision avoidance according to NFCIP-1 standard.
-See Figure 29, Figure 30 and Table 15 for details on the timing of these commands.
+See Figure 28, Figure 29 and Table 14 for details on the timing of these commands.

-Figure 29.
+Figure 28.
 Direct command NFC initial field ON

-Table 15.
+Table 14.
 Timing parameters of NFC field ON commands

-Parameter Symbol Value Unit Notes Initial delay time T {IDT} 4096 / fc NFC initial field ON RF waiting time T {RFW} 512 / fc n = 03 based on nfc_n<1:0> Initial guard time T {IRFG} 75 μs + NFC field on guard time s NFC field on guard time defined in the NFC field on guard timer register.
-NFCIP-1 T {IRFG} requirement: 535 ms Active delay time T {ADT} 768 / fc NFC response field ON RF waiting time T {RFW} 512 / fc n = 03 based on nfc_n<1:0> in Auxiliary definition register Active guard time T {ARFG} 75 μs + NFC field on guard time S NFC Field ON guard time defined in the NFC field on guard timer register .
+Parameter Symbol Value Unit Notes Initial delay time T {IDT} 4096 / fc NFC initial field ON RF waiting time T {RFW} 512 / fc n = 03 based on nfc_n<1:0> in Auxiliary definition register Initial guard time T {IRFG} 75 μs + NFC field on guard time S NFC field on guard time defined in the NFC field on guard timer register.
+NFCIP-1 T {IRFG} requirement: 5 to 35 ms Active delay time T {ADT} 768 / fc NFC response field ON Active guard time T {ARFG} 75 μs + NFC field on guard time S NFC field ON guard time defined in the NFC field on guard timer register .
 NFCPIP-1 T {ARFG} requirement: > 75 μs + NFC field ON guard times (1024 / fc)